milafrerichs/milafrerichs.github.com_old/_posts/2016-08-11-cleaning-tools.md

 image:
   url: cleaning-data.jpg
   alt: Cleaning Data
+categories:
+  - work
 ---
 Working with Open Data or data in general almost always includes getting your data into shape.
 It is commonly known as ETL (Extract, Transform, Load).
-I call it a Data Pipeline.
-The name Data Pipeline is much easier to understand than ETL, especially with folks who don’t have a technical background.
+I call it a Data Pipeline. <!-- short --> The name Data Pipeline is much easier to understand than ETL, especially with folks who don’t have a technical background.
 And working with governments and social non-profits/advocacy groups, you most often talk to non-technical people.

 ## What is ETL